 3.4.3 Before a workday or shift starts (or as soon as possible during a shift, if the employer only later learns of an increased risk condition), employers shall notify employees, by any effective means, of their rights to (1) all Rule 3 heat protections, including additional Rule 3.4 breaks, and (2) additional preventative cool-down rest under Rule 3.5.5 when needed.
 If an employer cannot contact an employee to provide this information, or cannot assess possible increased risk conditions, it shall provide this information if any such conditions are anticipated or forecasted to be present during that week (or lesser time period when an employee is inaccessible).

-3.4.4 If at any point in a calendar year a worksite temperature of at least 95 degrees is reasonably expected (as defined in Rule 3.1.4), or actually occurs, then an employer shall provide employees with fans sufficient to circulate air in all sleeping quarters in employer-provided housing (e.g., bedrooms or multi-bed dormitory rooms).
+3.4.4 If at any point in a calendar year a worksite temperature of at least 95 degrees is reasonably expected (as defined in Rule [3.1.6][Deleted: ]), or actually occurs, then an employer shall provide employees with fans sufficient to circulate air in all sleeping quarters in employer-provided housing (e.g., bedrooms or multi-bed dormitory rooms).
 Qualifying fans can include air conditioning or other devices that circulate cooled air.
+[Qualifying fans shall be able to run continuously.]

 3.5 Safety Procedures.
-If at any point in the calendar year a worksite temperature of at least 80 degrees is reasonably expected (as defined in Rule 3.1.4), then an employer shall implement the following.
+If at any point in the calendar year a worksite temperature of at least 80 degrees is reasonably expected (as defined in Rule [3.1.6][Deleted: ]), then an employer shall implement the following.

 3.5.1 Communication availability.
 Employers shall maintain effective communication means for employees by voice, observation, or (if area reception is reliable) electronic means, so that when necessary for health or safety, employees can contact a supervisor, other designated individual, or emergency medical services.
 If an employer cannot regularly communicate with employees (e.g., range workers in an area lacking reliable reception), then it shall identify and implement (including by training employees as needed) means (A) to make contact with employees to monitor their well-being, and (B) for employees to obtain medical care in emergencies, such as those detailed in federal regulations for range worker visas (which include: providing satellite or cell phones, wireless devices, or radio transmitters; arranging for employees to be located, on a regular basis, in a geographic area where electronic communication devices operate effectively; or arranging for regular, pre-scheduled, in-person employer-employee visits).